Maximise your financial benefits

 - First Home Withdrawal benefits – after three years in KiwiSaver you may be able to make a withdrawal to assist with the purchase of your first home.

-- Funds are locked away until the age of eligibility for NZ Superannuation (currently 65), with exceptions such as the first home withdrawal benefit and permanent emigration.
+- Funds are locked away until the age of eligibility for NZ Superannuation (currently 65), with limited exceptions, including the first home withdrawal benefit and if you permanently emigrate from New Zealand.

 You can find out more about how to invest in the MAS Retirement Savings Scheme.